 "I am running for every American.
 I'm running for you."

-The Miramar, Fla., mayor launched his unlkely presidential bid by highlighting his roots as the son of Jamaican immigrants.
+The Miramar, Fla., mayor launched his unlikely presidential bid by highlighting his roots as the son of Jamaican immigrants.
+He did not qualify for the first Democratic presidential debate, which was held in his home state.

 “My father came to this country from Jamaica as a contract sugarcane cutter, chasing the American dream.
 And I’m living that American dream.
 But I see that American dream slipping away for a lot of people.”